Table of Contents

 Accounts Receivable, or Receivables, is the amount that the customers owe to a business.

-Sometimes, a business may sell goods or services to customers who may not be able to pay in cash at the time of purchase.
-Instead, the business will provide these customers with an invoice, expecting to collect the amount owed within a certain period of time, which may be days or a month at most.
+Businesses will provide customers with an invoice, expecting to collect the amount owed within a certain period of time, which may be days or a month at most.

 Since this amount is also likely to convert into cash within a very short time, it is considered to be liquid.